KabiruH/GOT-quotes/README.md

 Also you can view the houses, the characters and quotes in the second last section

-Finally, the last section you can send your own quote that can later be added if verified
+Finally, the last section you can send your own quote that can later be added if verified if true

 ## Using the website